fern-api/fern/README.md

 ### Server-side Generators

-Fern's server-side generators dump boilerplate application code (models and networking logic).
+Fern's server-side generators output boilerplate application code (models and networking logic).
 This is intended for spec-first or API-first developers, who write their API definition (as an OpenAPI spec or Fern definition) and want to geenerate backend code.
+Watch a demo [here](https://docs.buildwithfern.com/server-boilerplate/server-boilerplate/express-js#demo-video).

 | Generator ID                           | Latest Version | Changelog                                                      | Entrypoint                                                                      |
 | -------------------------------------- | -------------- | -------------------------------------------------------------- | ------------------------------------------------------------------------------- |